 Sushi Surf Balian can be found just off the beach and is known for accommodating prices, good food, and excellent cocktails.
 While the wait-time may leave something to be desired, the taste more than makes up for a handful of minutes sipping cocktails.
 Deki Warung, a short jaunt from Sushi Surf, offers a beachside view of the break, casual decor, and cold beer.
 If you’re looking for something a bit more authentic, and a bit more fancy, check out Tekor Bali for excellent food and a cozy backyard atmosphere.

 It may not be the place to surf on Big Wednesday.
 However, the surf can hold clean lines overhead but the shore break can be overwhelming on a big swell.
 Medewi, about a half hours drive from Balian and is another great option for larger swells.
-If you are looking for things to do in Balian check out the ancient Rambut Siwi Temple or get in touch with any of Bali white water river rafting tours and head inland to raft the very river that meets the sea at Balian.
+If you are looking for things to do get in touch with any of the Bali white water river rafting tours and head inland to raft the very river that meets the sea at Balian.

 Consider riding a board with a bit more volume.
 The shoulders can sometimes be a little soft and it’s nice to have a little extra float to push you through some of the more mellow sections before it walls up on the inside.
 Balian Surf Camp also offers beachside accommodation, board rentals, and lessons for beginners.